 - In some college level courses the English and Reading Placement Tests are also used to determine eligibility.
 See the course description to determine prerequisites for courses.

-Students unsure about their placement into reading/writing courses should contact a counselor in the Student Services Center or the Dean of Communications.
+Students unsure about their placement into reading/writing courses should contact a counselor in the Student Success Center or the Dean of Communications.

 - Students who have not studied a specific foreign language are to begin their college study with the course numbered 101.